| Species diversity patterns of free-living marine nematodes in the

 indices (Fig. 2).
 These results were further supported by ANOVA, which

+demonstrated that these differences were highly significant.
 Nonlinear patterns of diversity have been found in several studies.

 For example, Rex (1983) and Paterson et al. (1995), found